Periodontal Maintenance in Bradenton and Sarasota

 Gum disease is persistent and can return easily if not followed by adequate and effective oral periodontal maintenance.
 It takes continuous removal of the bacteria that accumulate on your teeth to prevent future build-up of the plaque and calculus that cause gum disease.

 Our Registered Dental Hygienists are highly trained and experienced in advanced periodontal maintenance cleaning techniques and provide expert cleanings.
 They are very caring and friendly and make you feel at home during maintenance visits.
-They take great care to make sure you are comfortable and that any question or concerns you may have are fully answered.
+They take great care to make sure you are comfortable and that any questions or concerns you may have are fully answered.

 Gentle and Thorough Cleanings

-Oral health maintenance includes effective cleaning around any dental implants, a procedure which requires special skills and instruments.
+Oral health maintenance includes effective cleaning around any dental implants, a procedure that requires special skills and instruments.
 Our hygienists use special Teflon®-coated instruments or titanium instruments that effectively remove the plaque and tartar around the implants without scratching them.
 This prevents the formation of rough surfaces where bacteria could easily lodge.

 As part of our cleaning procedure, our hygienists will inspect the implant and the attached tooth restoration (such as a crown) to see if there are any defects in the restoration that might require special attention.

-Final polish and fluoride
+Final Polish and Fluoride

 For final cleaning and polishing, we use a dental jet-spray device called a Prophy-Jet.
-The Prophy-Jet shoots a high-pressure sodium bicarbonate stream to remove tooth stains from coffee, smoking, wine and other hard-to-clean materials that cannot be removed with other instruments.
+The Prophy-Jet shoots a high-pressure sodium bicarbonate stream to remove tooth stains from coffee, smoking, wine, and other hard-to-clean materials that cannot be removed with other instruments.
 We then conclude your cleaning with a liquid fluoride treatment as a protective measure against future bacterial attack and food acids that can cause decay.

-Monitoring Your Periodontal Health
+Monitoring Your Periodontal Health in Sarasota, Bradenton, and Sun City Center

 Your hygienist will keep a close eye on the condition of your gums during your maintenance appointments.